 We acknowledge there is a certain spike in popularity with facial hair (among men; women, however, will never, ever like it).
 We maintain that smooth, well-kept whiskers (not only for the wearer but for anyone who may come into contact with said furry face) are the kind that gets the most points on our mustache meter.

 Regularly shaving to keep the beard line clean is a must; overgrown hairs tend to look unruly and wild.
-Our Shave Bar Soap was developed to give you a smooth shave without sulfates or drying ingredients.
+Our Shave Bar Soap offers a smooth shave without sulfates or drying ingredients.
 It’s the perfect way to maintain a sharp beard or to keep your face completely smooth and dapper.

 Beard oil is anhydrous.
 No water, no bacteria!

 Oils do not require preservatives, but they will still eventually go rancid.
 That in mind, keep an eye out on the expiration dates of the oils in your cabinet.
 Be sure to use this recipe within a year and you won’t need to worry.

 As mentioned earlier, this beard oil is also suitable for use over your whole face and neck.
 A good, light facial oil will help lock moisture into your skin, while also delivering antioxidants and vitamins to your cells.
 Facial oils are used after cleansing the skin, after moisturizer while the skin is still damp.
 If your skin isn’t that thirsty, it’s OK to put oil on a damp face right after you cleanse.

 Does everyone know that beard oil can double as facial oil?
 We wanted to make sure you know.